 I have just recovered from COVID 19 and during my quarantine, my husband and I decided to relearn how to play cribbage.
 We really enjoy playing the game and I started to look at different types of fancy cribbage boards online.
 Holy Cow are they expensive, but so neat.
 I thought, “Hey what if I made one myself?”
 I have a miter saw, my favorite toy; a band saw, my second favorite toy; and I am learning how to use my router.
 So, I took my 3D puzzle of the Haunted Mansion that I made and used it as a model to draw a picture of the Haunted Mansion, I have never drawn a building before ever.

 It was not perfect, but as good as I could do for my first time.
-I used the picture as a template for cutting out the wood, used a wood burning tool to burn the picture I drew onto the wood, used a steel cribbage board template to drill all three sets of 120 holes, the nine starter holes, and the 21 tournament holes.
-The final step was to paint the lines for each set of hole, I chose purple, ghostly silver, and green; then I coated the entire piece with a sealant.
+I used the picture as a template for cutting out the wood, used a wood-burning tool to burn the picture I drew onto the wood, used a steel cribbage board template to drill all three sets of 120 holes, the nine starter holes, and the 21 tournament holes.
+The final step was to paint the lines for each set of holes, I chose purple, ghostly silver, and green; then I coated the entire piece with a sealant.
 It took a while and isn’t perfect, but I like it.

 Making even more magic